Smile (G-Unit song): Background

 Lloyd Banks is the main artist on the song, with his G-Unit cohort 50 Cent, only singing "be the reason you smile" as a background vocal on the refrain as well as giving the intro.

 Music video

 The video goes through Lloyd Banks' life from a child to an adult, as he gets involved in love interests and relationships.
-It features Banks' two brothers, who play him at different points in his life.
-Former G-Unit Records artist, Olivia, is the adult girl featured in the video.
+It features Banks' two brothers, who play him during his teen years.
+G-Unit Records artist, Olivia, is the adult girl featured in the video.
 The video was directed by Jessy Terrero.